 - Can I submit an application for admission if I have not completed the prerequisites?

 We encourage prospective students to apply as early as possible, even prior to completion of admission prerequisites.
 If admitted, any outstanding prerequisites must be completed by the start of your first term.
 Many students complete prerequisite courses at the Adler School.

 - Does Adler School accept transfer credit?

 If accepted for admission, you may be granted transfer credit for graduate level courses previously taken at other accredited institutions.
 A maximum of 12 credit hours may be transferred into an M.A. program and a maximum of 24 credits may be transferred into the Psy.D. program.
 Students wishing to transfer from other graduate programs must submit a letter from the dean of their previous program stating they are in good academic standing and free from academic or disciplinary inquiry or action.

 Yes, we do offer a non-thesis Master of Counselling Psychology (MCP) program.
 If you intend to pursue a PhD or academic or research work following your graduate degree, you are encouraged to apply to the Master of Arts in Counselling Psychology (MAC) program.
 With both our thesis and non-thesis counselling degrees, you are able to register and practice as a licensed clinical counsellor.

-- Do you require your applicants to have experience in counseling?
+- Do you require your applicants to have experience in counselling?

 Applicants to our Counselling Psychology programs (thesis and non-thesis options) should provide evidence of existing counselling aptitude prior to admission to the program.
 Applicants can demonstrate this requirement in various ways including undergraduate counselling skills coursework, supervised counselling experience (such as crisis line training), or other experience deemed relevant by the Admissions Committee.